giantswarm/fmt/kubernetes/annotations_and_labels.md

   statusresource.
 - `giantswarm.io/provider` - value should be the installation's provider, e.g.
   `kvm`, `aws`, or `azure`.
+- `version` - value should contain the version of the application.
+Should be applied to every Kubernetes resource associated with an application.
+This together with `app` label should also be used as replicas selector.
+E.g. `app=kvm-operator,version=1.0.0`.
+Exceptions can be made to accomodate for adherence to existing selectors upstream.

 ### Labels Set In Custom Resources